BerkeleyLab/flang-testing-project/flang/docs/CoarrayFortranRuntime.md

 3. implicit deallocation of a coarray example
     - local, allocatable coarray -> compiler must insert caf_deallocate call
     - have multiple coarrays, with only one call to caf_deallocate since it takes an array of handles

+4. example with coarray initializer to express the idea written earlier that compiler is reponsible for this

+5. include somewhere in examples
+  ! integer :: example[2:4,3:*]
+  ! integer :: example[3:*]

+REMOVE_NOTE_TODO: FIX CAF_ALLOCATE LINK

+CAF_ALLOCATE implementation notes:
+  ! figure out how much space it needs, c_size_of
+  ! internally consult its own allocater
+  ! will know the memory address
+  ! associate the allocatable local slice with the local memory ! once caf_allocate returns, example_local_slice will refer to the local slice of the coarray that is in the shared heap ! create meta data block that contains info about a given coarray, stash away the cobounds

+UNIT TESTS TODOs
+  unit test with user code tries to directly call caf_{...} procedures, should be possible for user to do so

 flexible array member in c